mgrebler/tennis-coding-challenge/instructions/02_4_README_pairing_challenge_questions.md

 We need to add a new query:
 ### Query tournament summary results
-Prints the sorted ladder for the tournament.
+Prints a summary list for all of the players in the tournament (sorted by player name).
 On each line it shows:
+* Player name
 * Number of match wins
 * Number of match losses
 * Number of "no result" matches.